orangethree33/FCND-Controls-CPP/writeupaqua.md

   * Ensure that the output value is indeed thrust (the drone's mass needs to be accounted for) and that the thrust includes the non-         linear effects from non-zero roll/pitch angles

+   ## BodyRate Controller

+  ### illustrations

+  The controller we designed  that should be a proportional controller on the body rates The controller should be take into account the moments of inertia of the quad as calculating the command the moments

+  ### Helpful Equations
+  * V3F structure is the way to record the IXX,IYY,IZZ
+  * KpPQR is proportional gains on angular velocity
+  * M=I*Phi_dot_dot

+  ## Code

+  `V3F momentCmd;
+   memontCmd=V3F(Ixx,Iyy,Izz)* KpPQR*(pqrCmd-pqr)`

   ## LateralPositon Controller